-Required by the sponsor as a condition of obtaining an award.
-The cost-sharing commitment must be included in the proposal to be considered by the sponsor.
+Required by the sponsor as a condition of obtaining the award.
+It is quantified in the proposal and is legally binding.

 Voluntary Cost Sharing

-Is not required by the sponsor as a condition of obtaining an award.
-It must be included in the proposal, but the sponsor does not require cost sharing as a condition of the award.
+Is not required by the sponsor as a condition of obtaining the award.
+It must be included in the proposal.

 Committed Cost Sharing